alainamstutz/pebra/pebra_cace.md

 df_cace$complier.new <- NA
 df_cace$complier.new <- predict(s1, type = "response")

 # In the second stage, we will fit the outcome model (the logistic regression) with the predicted treatment from the first stage and the confounders.
-Remember, we should use the robust sandwich SE to estimate the SE of the treatment effect correctly to account for the clustering effect of multiple observations per subject (Cameron AC, Miller DL.
+We should use the robust sandwich SE to estimate the SE of the treatment effect correctly to account for the clustering effect of multiple observations per subject (Cameron AC, Miller DL.
 A practitioner's guide to cluster-robust inference.
 J Hum Resour.
 2015;50(2):317-372.)

 # Stage 2 of 2SLS
-fit.2sls <- glm(`Primary endpoint reached as per primary analysis` ~ complier.new + `Years since HIV diagnosis` + Gender, data = df_cace, family = binomial("logit"))
+fit.2sls <- glm(`Primary endpoint reached as per primary analysis` ~ complier.new
+          + `Age at enrolment`
+          + `Number of completed school years`
+          + `Number of correctly answered HIV knowledge questions (maximum 10)`
+          + `Expenses: transport`
+          + `Years since starting ART`
+          + `Years since HIV infection`
+          + `Current ART regimen`
+          # + `Baseline viral load`
+          , data = df_cace, family = binomial("logit"))
 summ(fit.2sls, exp = T, confint = T, model.info = F, model.fit = F, robust = "HC0")
 ```